 For example, many online publications and blogs compile lists of industry-specific speakers.
 This article we found from Bizzabo features 100 speakers who should be seen more at tech conferences.
 And this one from Mic includes a list of 1,000 women who are qualified.

 You can also tap the expertise of a speakers bureau or event planning service for curated recommendations.
-(Note: We’ll share our lists on the blog here, soon).
+(Here are a few voices that we recommend who are elevating the D&I discussion, for example).

 No matter where you find help, be sure to consider all factors.
 After all, diversity isn't just about gender, race, and ethnicity.
 It's important to also consider different ages, levels of education, socioeconomic backgrounds, and physical abilities.